PuriJ/Class-Scheduling-System/README.md

 # Class-Scheduling-System
 A class scheduling system for Quezon City University.
-It is a desktop application where it process all the student's subject schedules on every year and semester.
+It is a desktop application where it process all the student's subject schedules on every semester.

 ### Features:
 - Creates student's class schedule in every courses/semesters.